 Non-EU industry, commerce and public corporations includes all research grants and contracts income from industrial and commercial companies and public corporations (defined as publicly owned trading bodies, usually statutory corporations, with a substantial degree of financial independence) operating outside the EU.

 Non-EU other includes all research grants and contracts income from all non-EU-based non-competitive charities and any other non-EU income not otherwise specified.

 Other sources, collected prior to 2015/16, includes all research grants and contracts income not covered above.
 This includes income from other higher education providers (HEPs) where the HEP is the original contractor.

 Research grants and contracts income may be further analysed by the activities across which research grants and contracts income is received.
 This includes Academic departments, Academic services and Administration and central services.

 Academic departments includes all income in respect of externally sponsored research carried out by, or on behalf of, academic departments (including departments of continuing education).
 There are 45 departmental cost centres to which this income can be attributed.
-These are listed under Expenditure activities Academic departments.

 Academic services includes research grants and contracts income received by centralised academic services such as the library and learning resource centres, central computers and computer networks (including maintenance and operating costs), centrally run museums, galleries and observatories, and any other general academic services not covered elsewhere.